These flourless gluten free quinoa crepes are a healthy, dairy-free breakfast or brunch option that feels like a treat.

 - Add the soaked, drained quinoa along with the rest of the ingredients and blend until the batter is completely smooth.

-- Heat a little coconut oil in a frying pan over a medium heat and quickly pour in enough batter to fill the centre of the frying pan.
+- Heat a little coconut oil in a frying pan over a medium heat and pour in enough batter to fill the centre of the frying pan.
 Next, angle the frying pan to pour the batter to the outer edges of the pan.

 - Serve immediately.
 Enjoy these crêpes with sweet or savoury toppings.